spatulatom/testing-next-13-beta-typescript-tailwind-prisma/README.md

 REVIEW: In this approach when using React Query  WE KNOW EXACTLY WHEN DATA WAS MUTATED in the app so only then we perform a fresh data fetch, otherwise we can use our data stored in the cache and (and perform only soft navigation).

-VERDICT: For that reason using React Query gives a much smoother user experience.
+VERDICT: For that reason thus far (until Next.js team finds a better way to mutate data in server components) using React Query gives a much smoother user experience.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>